Wireless Access at CI

 CI is serviced by over 300 wireless access points dispersed across the campus, which provide coverage for major campus facilities.

-The following table describes the differences between the cci_connect and cci_webaccess wireless networks at CI:
+The following table describes the differences between CI, CI_GUEST, and eduroam wireless networks at CI:

 |Requires logon using Dolphin Name and Dolphin Password?||Yes||No|